DrkWithT/Toy_Json_Parser/README.md

  2. No Unicode support.
  3. No booleans yet.
  4. The JSON source is copied into a memory buffer which is inefficient use of memory for larger files.
+ 5. The parser code has some ugly spaghetti in the parse object function.

 ### To Do:
  1. Implement JSON data structures!
-(DONE, needs TESTING)
+(DONE)
  2. Implement Lexer.
 (DONE)
  3. Implement recursive token parser.
-(WIP)
+(DONE FOR NOW)
  4. Test run parse result and do structure function tests.
+(DONE FOR NOW)